|BSE: 500330||Sector: Industrials|

 In order to comply with provisions of the Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013 and Rules framed thereunder the Companyhas formulated and implemented a policy on prevention prohibition and redressal ofcomplaints related to sexual harassment of women at the workplace.
-All women employeeseither permanent temporary or contractual are covered under the above policy.
+All women employeeswhether permanent temporary or contractual are covered under the above policy.
 The saidpolicy has been uploaded on the internal portal of the Company for information of allemployees.
 An Internal Complaint Committee (ICC) has been set up in compliance with thesaid Act.
-During the year under review two complaints pertaining to sexual harassment ofwomen employees were reported to the Company and the same were investigated in accordancewith the procedures prescribed and adequate steps were taken to resolve them.
+During the year under review no complaints were reported to the Board.

-Raymond believes in the potential of people to go beyond and be the game-changing forcefor business transformation and success.
-This potential is harnessed by fostering an openand inclusive work culture that enables breakthrough performance and comprehensivedevelopment of employees through the three pillars of Leading Self Leading Teams andLeading Business.
+Your Company believes in the potential of people to go beyond and be the game-changingforce for business transformation and success.
+This potential is harnessed by fostering anopen and inclusive work culture that enables breakthrough performance and comprehensivedevelopment of employees through the three pillars of Leading Self Leading Teams andLeading Business.

-With the overarching theme - Building an Exponential Organisation Raymond has focusedon building a future-ready talent ecosystem through various initiatives starting with thenew Raymond Leadership Competency [RLC] framework as well as partnering with SingularityUniversity for thought leadership among top leaders and striving to build a culture on astrong foundation of Emotional Intelligence.
+With the overarching theme - Building an Exponential Organisation your Company hasfocused on building a future-ready talent ecosystem through various initiatives startingwith the Raymond Leadership Competency framework as well as partnering with SingularityUniversity for thought leadership among top leaders and striving to build a culture on astrong foundation of Emotional Intelligence.

 None of the employees listed in the said Annexure is a relative of any Director of theCompany.
-None of the employees hold (by himself or along with his spouse and dependentchildren) more than two percent of the Equity Shares of the Company.
+None of the employees hold (by himself/herself or along with his/ her spouse anddependent children) more than two percent of the Equity Shares of the Company.

 The Company has not accepted any deposits within the meaning of Section 73 of the Actread with the Companies (Acceptance of Deposits) Rules 2014.